hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART1_PROJECT_16.md

 ```
 *In addition, [.terraform.lock.hcl](https://www.terraform.io/language/files/dependency-lock) Dependency Lock File*

-Now we create the only resource we just defined `aws_vpc`.
-Before creating anything we should check to see what **terraform** intends to provision with `terraform plan`
-If we are happy with changes planned we execute `terraform apply`
+Now, we will create the only resource we just defined, 'aws_vpc.'
+Before creating anything, we should check what Terraform intends to provision by running `terraform plan`.
+If we are satisfied with the planned changes, we can execute `terraform apply`.

-Files generated after running **plan** and **apply**
+Files generated after running **plan** and **apply**:
+- `terraform.tfstate`  is how **Terraform** keeps itself up to date with the exact **state** of the infrastructure.
+It reads this file to know what already exists, what should be added, or destroyed based on the entire terraform code that is being developed.

+- `terraform.tfstate.lock.info` *(gets deleted immediately)* This is what **Terraform** uses to track, who is running its code against the infrastructure at any point in time.
+This is very important for teams working on the same Terraform repository at the same time.
+The lock prevents a user from executing **Terraform** configuration against the same infrastructure when another user is doing the same – it allows to avoid duplicates and conflicts.
 ``` bash
 hector@hector-Laptop:~/Project16-17/PBL$ ls
 main.tf  terraform.tfstate  terraform.tfstate.backup
 hector@hector-Laptop:~/Project16-17/PBL$
 ```

-`terraform.tfstate`  is how **Terraform** keeps itself up to date with the exact **state** of the infrastructure.
-It reads this file to know what already exists, what should be added, or destroyed based on the entire terraform code that is being developed.

-`terraform.tfstate.lock.info` *(gets deleted immediately)* This is what **Terraform** uses to track, who is running its code against the infrastructure at any point in time.
-This is very important for teams working on the same Terraform repository at the same time.
-The lock prevents a user from executing **Terraform** configuration against the same infrastructure when another user is doing the same – it allows to avoid duplicates and conflicts.

 Lets create the first 2 **public subnets** by adding below configuration to the `main.tf` file:
 ``` bash